holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 As a Partner, you may request a Working Agreement of another Partner for your own personal preferences or to serve a Role you fill.
 That Partner may accept or reject the requested Working Agreement based on their own personal preferences.
 Either party may later terminate the agreement without the consent of the other party, unless otherwise agreed.

 As a Partner, you have a duty to align your behavior with any Working Agreements you have made.
-A Facilitator may also enforce Working Agreements while facilitating meetings, as long as they don't conflict with the processes and rules in this Constitution.
+Anyone facilitating a meeting or process may also enforce Working Agreements during that meeting or process, as long as they don't conflict with anything defined in this Constitution.

 ---